Me with the beings I tend on a daily basis (and who also tend me).

 • My work as a consultant, supporting many smart people doing good work at the intersection of mindfulness, creativity and education, including folks at Readworks, Tinkergarten, Breathe 4 Change, Global Girls Prep, and RTZ Hope.

-• My experiences with teaching hundreds of children and adults across NYC, across a wide variety of public, private and charter schools, as well as in spaces like The Brooklyn Kitchen.
+• My professional experiences with teaching hundreds of children and adults across NYC, across a wide variety of public, private and charter schools, as well as in spaces like The Brooklyn Kitchen.

 A sign on the gates of Green-Wood Cemetery, Brooklyn, NY.